grafana/grafana-operator/documentation/api.md

-Selects a key from a ConfigMap.
+GzipConfigMapRef is a reference to a ConfigMap binaryData field containing the dashboard's JSON, compressed with Gzip.

 <table>
     <thead>